TheCarsonWest/TheCarsonWest.github.io/test/content/Continuous Integration or Continuous Deployment (CI or CD) with Python.md

+---
+params:
+	author: Carson West
-# Continuous Integration or Continuous Deployment (CI or CD) with Python
+title: Continuous Integration or Continuous Deployment (CI or CD) with Python
+---
 ## Continuous Integration or Continuous Deployment (CI or CD) with Python

 ### What is it?